alice-i-cecile/bevy-temp-rfc/rfc/ui-building-blocks.md

 ## \[Optional\] Prior art

 TODO: dunk on CSS some more.

+> So in css you have rules which define the properties to be applied and selectors which determine which elements to apply those rules to.
+Selectors can be made up of a few different parts.
+There's the simple selectors like element, id, and class name.
+There's pseudoselectors, for selecting elements based on a state they are in like hovered.
+And there's also a way to select elements based on relationships with other elements (such as direct children and descendants) as well as some other more specific selectors.
+Anyway, each of these different kinds of selectors have an associated specificity.
+This specificity determines which rules should apply to an element if more than one could apply.
+If the specificities are the same then it defaults to order declared.

+- credit to @geom3trik

 Discuss prior art, both the good and the bad, in relation to this proposal.
 This can include: